What is the 10th:

 Convert this decimal to a fraction.

-What is the lowest common multiple of twelve and twenty four.
+What is the lowest common multiple of twenty and thirty five.

 Find the: